intel/llvm/sycl/doc/Assert.md

 Native Device Compilers should prefer their implementation instead of the one provided in incoming SPIR-V/LLVM IR binary.

+Limitations for user:
+ - DPCPP RT, Low-level RT and device state is unknown after throwing of "assert" asynchronous exception;
+ - "assert" asynchronous exception might not be recoverable;
+ - there might not be guarantees on enqueueing commands (kernel, copy, etc.) to same queue/context: guarantees may vary with device/Low-level RT.

 ### Safe approach